f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

       **Step 3.2: Creating Virtual Site & vK8s object**

       - From F5 XC Console homepage, Click on Shared Configuration.
 Click Manage > Virtual Sites and click on “Add Virtual Site”.
       - In the Site Type select CE.
-From the Selector Expression field, click Add Label to provide the custom key created previously along with operator, followed by custom value as shown below.
+From the Selector Expression field, click Add Label to provide the custom key created previously along with operator ``==``, followed by custom value as shown below.
 Click on Save and Exit.

       .. figure:: Assets/virtual-site-creation.jpg